 6 Elephant Dung

 The dung of elephants living in Thailand’s Golden Triangle is used to make one of the world’s most expensive coffees.
 The coffee is called Black Ivory and is made with coffee beans picked from the dung of elephants.
-The Golden Triangle itself is the area where the Thailand meets with the borders of Laos and Myanmar.
+The Golden Triangle itself is the area where Thailand meets the borders of Laos and Myanmar.

 A beer was also been made from elephant poop in 2013.
 It was called Un, Kono Kuro and was bottled by the Japan‑based Sankt Gallen brewery, which marketed it as a chocolate stout, even though it does not contain chocolate but, again, coffee beans picked from the feces of elephants living in the Golden Triangle.